 On this medical volunteer abroad program, you will have the opportunity to learn and work alongside qualified staff.
 Those with little or no medical experience will assume a largely observational role.
 If you are studying a medically related degree, then you may get the opportunity to undertake some more basic hands-on involvement, at your discretion.
-However, the opportunity for this is dependent on a volunteer’s relationship with the doctors/nurses you work alongside and permission of patients.
+However, the opportunity for this is dependent on a volunteer’s relationship with the doctors/nurses you work alongside and the permission of patients.

 In general, during time as a medical volunteer in Tanzania, your role should predominately be seen as an opportunity to learn about a healthcare system in a developing country.
 It is a chance for you to learn about differences in practice compared to those you would find in your home country.
 You will have the opportunity to learn about common health problems within a third world country and understand how these are dealt with.
 International volunteers can expect to be on the project for 3-5 hours per day.
 Typical working hours are 8:30am-1pm or 11am-4pm, Monday to Friday.
 Volunteers are usually welcome to stay at the project for longer if they wish.

 OTHER THINGS TO CONSIDER AS A MEDICAL VOLUNTEER IN TANZANIA

 Hands-On Involvement – Your level of involvement at the medical volunteer project is dictated by a range of factors.
 First of all your medical experience, but also the duration of program and willingness to get involved.
 The medical staff are accountable for you whilst you’re under their supervision.
 Ultimately, it is completely up to them if you are permitted and want to get involved in hands-on procedures.

 Generally speaking those with little or no medical experience assume a largely observational role.
 If you are studying a medically related degree, then you should have more opportunity to undertake some more basic hands-on involvement.
 However, to reiterate we can never guarantee or endorse hands-on experience should you choose to get hands-on.
 Such a decision ultimately lies with the medical staff.